m6r-ai/m6rc/README.md

 ## Using the output

 When you have generated an output file, copy its contents to the LLM prompt.
 This means the same prompt can be reused multiple times, in case adjustments are required, or if the LLM does something unexpected.
-By using temporary chats with the LLM this makes things more repeatable.
+Using clean, new, temporary chats with the LLM each time you want to upload an LCP makes things more repeatable as the LLM won't be using any context from earlier conversations.
 Future versions will offer more options to automate the use of the output.

 ## Interacting with the LLM after prompting